-The hiring process can be very frustrating for employers, given the many legal restrictions on pre-employment inquiries.
-These restrictions make it difficult to obtain information to evaluate the qualifications of prospective employees and set traps for unwary employers.
+The hiring process can be frustrating for employers, as there exist many legal restrictions on pre-employment inquiries.
+These restrictions make it challenging to obtain information to evaluate the qualifications of prospective employees and can set traps for unwary employers.

-Federal and state employment discrimination laws have a significant impact upon the hiring process.
+Federal and state employment discrimination laws have a significant impact on the hiring process.
 Employers face the challenge of making informed hiring decisions while avoiding liability for employment discrimination.
 As restrictive as these laws may be, they do not require employers to abandon their common sense.
-Employers can make many lawful inquiries during the hiring process that will enable them to elicit vital information to make informed decisions.
+Employers can make many lawful inquiries during the hiring process that will enable them to elicit important information to make informed decisions.

 The primary methods used to obtain the most qualified employees include advertising, employment applications, pre-employment interviews, and background checks.
-It is critically important that Districts comply with applicable laws during each step in the hiring process.
 All requests for information during the hiring process must be directed toward a specific purpose, and hiring decisions must be made based on information received as part of this process.

 Inquiries that do not lead to information enabling an employer to choose qualified personnel should be avoided.
 In addition, inquiries and hiring practices that disproportionately screen out members of a protected class leave employers susceptible to claims under one or more anti-discrimination laws.
-The Americans with Disabilities Act also greatly restrains an employer's ability to make certain pre-employment inquiries.
+The Americans with Disabilities Act also greatly restrains an employer's ability to make certain preemployment inquiries.
 It is within this legal landscape that a District must endeavor to hire the most qualified employees.

-A. Avoiding Liability Through the Use of Proper Hiring Procedures
+A. Avoiding Liability Through Proper Hiring Procedures